adeyemikafayatfolashade/HNG-stage-5_devopsfetch/README.md

     To display usage instructions, run devopsfetch -h

 ## Logging Mechanism
-    Devopsfetch logs activities to /var/log/devopsfetch.log.
+    The activities is logged to /var/log/devopsfetch.log.
     Log rotation is configured to keep logs for 7 days and compress older logs.
+    The following command can be used to retrieve logs: sudo cat /var/log/devopsfetch.log